King Lear at the National Theatre

 There is much chemistry, and the final scene, in which Lear staggers in holding aloft his favourite dead daughter, is gut-wrenchingly vindicating.

-King Lear is at the National Theatre until 28th May 2014, for further information or to book visit here.
+King Lear is at the National Theatre until 28th May 2014.
+For further information or to book visit the theatre’s website here.